RanaRaushan/subdir-heroku-buildpack/README.md

 # heroku-buildpack-inline

-This is only used for changing to sub directory for heroku t odeploy
+This is only used for changing to sub directory for heroku to deploy